 A supervised experience performed in a professional environment representing a student's major discipline.
+Students receive satisfactory/unsatisfactory grades.

 ART 5091 - Art Honors Research Project (1-2)

 A capstone research project within the major for honor students.
 It is supervised by a faculty mentor and evaluated by a committee of three faculty.
 The course is repeatable for up to four (4) hours of credit.